Note: This content is for informational purposes only, our law firm does not handle matters involving bed bug injuries.

 Property owners in Miami have an obligation to keep their premises safe and clean for guests.
 If you’ve been injured because of bed bugs while on someone else’s property you may have the right to recover compensation.

 Why It’s Important to Hire a Miami Bed Bug Lawyer

-Here’s what you can expect when you turn to Lavent Law for help with your bed bug injury lawsuit.
+Here’s what you can expect when you turn to Lavent Law, P.A. for help with your bed bug injury lawsuit.
 We will:

 - Protect you from insurance companies interested in minimizing your payout